 Taking their cues from the birds, Airbus engineers have flown a scale-model airplane that incorporates flapping wing-tips.
 Based on the structure of the albatross wing, the remote-controlled ...

-LEIDEN, Netherlands — Since the dawn of aviation, birds have been an inspiration for visionaries of flight.
-And now, engineers are once again looking to feathered friends to inspire the next ...
+Since the dawn of aviation, birds have been an inspiration for visionaries of flight.
+And now, engineers are once again looking to feathered friends to inspire the next generation of aircraft wings.

 The study of bio-inspired flapping flight and the dynamics of micro air vehicles (MAVs) has grown into a vibrant interdisciplinary field, merging insights from insect biomechanics, aerodynamics and ...